 The 300-year party started.
 It was coal that put the “Great” in “Great Britain”.

-The oil industry in the United States started in the year 1859 when Colonel Drake (1819-1880) drilled a commercial well in Titusville, Pennsylvania to a depth of about 70 feet.
-(He is the guy in the stovepipe hat in the picture below.
-The second picture is of the oil fields in Pennsylvania a few years later.)
+The oil industry in the United States started in the year 1859 when Colonel Drake (who wasn’t actually a colonel) drilled a commercial well in Titusville, Pennsylvania to a depth of about 70 feet.
+(He is the person in the stovepipe hat in the picture below.)

 Production was around 25 barrels per day.
 His important innovation was the use of casing pipe with a drill inside it rather than just digging a hole.
 The pipe prevented the well from collapsing.
 It also meant that there was no effective limit as to the depth of a well.
 Drill pipe is still the technology used by the oil industry.
 The subsequent oil boom in Pennsylvania meant that, until the discoveries in Spindletop, Texas, at the turn of the 20th century, the Pennsylvania fields were producing more than half of the entire world’s oil.

 Although the industrial revolution started with the exploitation of coal reserves early in the 18th century, it was only with the onset of the oil industry that our modern, high-consumption lifestyle really kicked into gear, particularly in the years following the Second World War.
 We entered the era of “Happy Motoring”.
 It is this era that is now coming to an end.
 The 300-year party is over.